Home | Send Feedback | Share on Bluesky |

 usage.html

-or an ArrayBufferView.
-In this example, a Uint8Array.
+Or an ArrayBufferView.
+In this example, the payload is compressed and sent as a typed array.

 // ArrayBufferView